hmcts/sscs-tribunals-case-api/README.md

     @VersionSelector(tag = "Dev")})
 ```

-Also if you require the Provider verification to be published please add the following System Environment Variable before running the CasesControllerProviderTest:
+Also if you require the Provider verification to be published uncomment the following line before running the CasesControllerProviderTest:

 ```
   System.getProperties().setProperty("pact.verifier.publishResults", "true");